 The number of dwellings built in the County since 2007 have generally fallen behind published Local Plan targets due to the impact of the recession.
-As a consequence, the required annual rate of housebuilding required to meet targets has been increasing by arithmetic as the targets seek for any shortfall in housing provision to be met in full over the plan period or the next five years (depending on the precise methodology).
-Additional uplifts in targets over the next five-year period are also necessary where there has been persistent under-delivery, to provide more choice and competition in the market.
+As a consequence, the required annual rate of housebuilding required to meet existing Local Plan targets has been increasing by arithmetic as the targets seek for anylocal Authorities seek to address shortfalls in housing provision to be met in full over the plan period or the next five years (depending on the precise methodology).
+Furthermore to ensure that local targets can be addressed national policy requires that each authority provides a buffer of deliverable supply thus ensuring that at all times more deliverable supply is available than is required to meet needs alone, with the size of the buffer determined by delivery rates over the preceding three years.
+This has resulted in some areas having very high annual targets over the next five years which are well above the long term requirements set out in their respective Local Plans or produced by applying the standard methodology.
+Additional uplifts in targets over the next five year period are also necessary where there has been persistent under-delivery, to provide more choice and competition in the market.
 This can result in some areas having very high levels of deliverable housing sites that need to be identified in order to meet housing needs in the next five years.